 Tracey Thorne

-PhD Artist Research
+PhD Artist Research - Work in Progress

 Thesis Title: Jamaica of the Mind: Decolonizing the Works and Legacy of Anna Atkins

-Anna Atkins Biography
+Anna Atkins Selected Biography

 In 1825, Anna married John Pelly Atkins of Kent.
 Through this marriage, her adult life became situated within the Atkins family, whose wealth and social standing were grounded in Atlantic commerce, land ownership, and imperial finance.
-Archival records demonstrate that members of her immediate family network, including her father-in-law John Alderman Atkins and her husband John Pelly Atkins, were directly involved in transatlantic chattel slavery.
+Archival records demonstrate that members of her immediate family network, including her father-in-law, John Alderman Atkins and her husband, John Pelly Atkins, were directly involved in transatlantic chattel slavery.
 The family held plantation interests in Jamaica and were beneficiaries of compensation paid following the abolition of slavery in the British colonies.

 This positioning placed Atkins within elite social, scientific, and cultural networks materially sustained by the profits and afterlives of slavery.
 Wealth generated through enslaved labour circulated back to Britain, flowing into Kent and London through property ownership, financial investment, and institutional participation.
 These imperial conditions formed part of the material and social environment within which her cyanotype practice developed.

 During her lifetime, Atkins was not publicly recognised as an artist, botanist, or photographer.
-Her cyanotype volumes circulated privately within small elite scientific and social networks and attracted limited contemporary attention.
-In 1865, she donated her herbarium, the collection of dried plant specimens she had assembled over decades to the British Museum, where her father had been professionally active for many years.
+Her cyanotype volumes circulated privately within small, elite scientific and social networks and attracted limited contemporary attention.
+In 1865, she donated her herbarium, the collection of dried plant specimens she had assembled over decades, to the British Museum, where her father had been professionally active for many years.

 Atkins’s principal cyanotype works include: